Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Proof of theorem

-The next theorem states, furthermore, that there are efficient classical algorithms to solve systems of linear equations modulo $d$. \begin{theorem} Given a system of linear congruences $\boldsymbol{A}\boldsymbol{x}=b\bmod{d}$ where $\boldsymbol{A}\in \Z_d^{m\times n}$, $b\in\Z_d^{m}$ and $\boldsymbol{x}\in \Z_d^{n}$, there exist deterministic $\ppoly{m,n, \log{d}}$ classical algorithms to solve the following tasks: (a) deciding whether the system admits solutions; (b) computing a general solution; (c) counting the number of different solutions. \end{theorem} With this theorem, the proof of theorem \ref{THM SYSTEM OF LINEAR CONGRUENCES MODULO AN ABELIAN GROUP} is completed; the remaining two sections are i.o.\ devoted to prove these last two results.
+The next theorem states, furthermore, that there are efficient classical algorithms to solve systems of linear equations modulo $d$. \begin{theorem} Given a system of linear congruences $\boldsymbol{A}\boldsymbol{x}=b\bmod{d}$ where $\boldsymbol{A}\in \Z_d^{m\times n}$, $b\in\Z_d^{m}$ and $\boldsymbol{x}\in \Z_d^{n}$, there exist deterministic $\ppoly{m,n, \log{d}}$ classical algorithms to solve the following tasks: (a) deciding whether the system admits solutions; (b) computing a general solution; (c) counting the number of different solutions. \end{theorem} Given lemma \ref{REDUCTION FROM ORIGINAL TO ENLARGED SYSTEM} and theorem \ref{THM SOLVING SYSTEMS OF LINEAR CONGRUENCES} (both to be proven below), the proof of theorem \ref{THM SYSTEM OF LINEAR CONGRUENCES MODULO AN ABELIAN GROUP} is completed; the remaining two sections are devoted to prove these last two results.